alexpaden/identity-ai/main/core-philosophy.md

 - TITLE: The Mirror of Becoming - Purpose and Meaning
   Summary: Core exploration of how AI can guide personal growth by identifying future potential rather than optimizing present engagement.

+- TITLE: Contradictions Reveal Futures
+  Summary: Analysis of how contradictions in human behavior serve as signals for potential future identities and growth paths.

 - TITLE: The Mirror of Becoming - Growth
   Summary: Strategic outline for scaling the concept through partnerships, content creation, and community building approaches.